 PhD in Healthcare Administration programs may require doctoral students to complete about 60 credit hours (20 courses).
 While time to completion varies by university, a full-time student might take between two and four years to finish their program.

-Popular Healthcare Administration Graduate Programs in South Carolina
+Popular Schools with Healthcare Administration Graduate Programs in South Carolina

 What Is a DHA Degree?